-At other times we sat on the stairs to the room shared by herself and her husband while she tried to reveal the secrets of the Persian language to me.
+At other times we sat on the stairs to the room she shared with her husband while she tried to reveal the secrets of the Persian language to me.

-"Chesm", she said slowly and put her finger on my eyelid.
+"Chesm," she said slowly and put her finger on my eyelid.
 She straightened a lock of her hair and put it behind her ear.

-Delam - my heart, khoshamadid - welcome and damet garm - your 'inside' is warm were some of the expressions she taught me.
+Delam - my heart, khoshamadid - welcome and damet garm - your "inside is warm" were some of the expressions she taught me.
 Her hands and face led the way and explained the words.